mframpton/seqfam/docs/tutorial_and_api.rst

     :alt: alternate text
     :figclass: align-center

-    Panel A represents the :py:meth:`Cohort.gene_drop` method in the :file:`gene_drop.py` module which performs Monte Carlo gene dropping.
+    Panel A represents the :py:meth:`Cohort.gene_drop` method in the :py:mod:`gene_drop` module which performs Monte Carlo gene dropping.
     On a single iteration, for each family the algorithm seeds founder genotypes based on the variant population allele frequency and then gene drops via depth-first traversals.
     Having done this for all families, a simulated cohort allele frequency (AF) is calculated and following many iterations (e.g. 10,000), a p-value, the proportion of iterations where cohort AF < simulated cohort AF, is outputted.
-    Panel B represents the :py:meth:`Pof.get_family_pass_name_l` method in the :file:`pof.py` module.
+    Panel B represents the :py:meth:`Pof.get_family_pass_name_l` method in the :py:mod:`pof` module.
     Prior to calling the method, each family is assigned a variant pattern of occurrence in family (POF) rule.
     The method then takes a variant’s genotypes and returns families whose POF rule is passed.
-    Panel C represents the :py:meth:`CMC.do_multivariate_tests` method in the :file:`gene_burden.py` module.
+    Panel C represents the :py:meth:`CMC.do_multivariate_tests` method in the :py:mod:`gene_burden` module.
     This method takes sample affection status and variant genotypes across multiple genes, plus optionally covariates such as ancestry PCA coordinates.
     For each gene, the method aggregates the variants by allele frequency, constructs null and alternative hypothesis logit models which may include the covariates, and then performs a log-likelihood ratio test.
-    Panel D represents the :py:meth:`Relatedness.get_exp_obs_df` method in the :file:`relatedness.py` module.
+    Panel D represents the :py:meth:`Relatedness.get_exp_obs_df` method in the :py:mod:`relatedness` module.
     For input, this takes pedigree information and kinship coefficients from `KING <http://people.virginia.edu/~wc9c/KING/>`_ for each within-family sample pair.
     It maps these data to expected and observed degrees of relationship respectively, returning a :py:mod:`DataFrame`.

 The repository contains additional scripts in :file:`src/examples` which demonstrate the functionality of the modules on example data, including files in the :file:`data` directory.
 The scripts are :file:`1_example_gene_drop.py`, :file:`2_example_pof.py`, :file:`3_example_gene_burden.py`, :file:`4_example_relatedness.py`, and :file:`5_example_sge.py`.
-The reader can also refer to Table 1 for a summary of the main user functions of the 5 :py:mod:`seqfam` modules, which includes their input/output.
+The reader can also refer to Table 1 for a summary of the main user functions of the 5 :py:mod:`seqfam` modules.
 Data in the example data files are derived from the whole exome sequencing of a large cohort of over 200 families with inflammatory bowel disease.

 .. table:: Table 1.
 Summary of main user functions in :py:mod:`seqfam` modules